KushKapoor1234/NVIDIA_GTC_VeraRubin_Supply_Chain_Report/README.md

 9. **Japan/Korea exchange risk:** Many 2nd-order names are listed on TSE, TWSE, KRX, and STO.
 FX risk, different disclosure standards, lower liquidity, and corporate governance differences apply

 ---

-*Disclaimer: This report is for informational and research purposes only.
-It does not constitute investment advice.
-The author is not a registered investment advisor.
-Many companies listed are traded on foreign exchanges with different liquidity, disclosure, and regulatory characteristics than US-listed equities.
-Conduct your own due diligence before making investment decisions.*